 When travelling around Europe in a motorhome you have a great deal more flexibility and control over the where, when and how far each day:

-A road trip around Europe makes it much easier to explore smaller, off the beaten path places and rural areas that are far less crowded and expensive than cities.
+A road trip around Europe also makes it much easier to explore smaller, off the beaten path places and rural areas that are far less crowded and expensive than cities.
 Have I convinced you yet?!

 While the van was big, it meant we all had plenty of space plus the kids had their own beds.
 A curtain separated the bunks from the rest of the cabin.
 After we put the kids to bed at night we could still be up with lights on and not disturb the kids.

-Having bikes made it possible to explore more with the kids.
 In many European cities bike paths connected the outer areas to the centre.
 We would ride into town from our campground instead of catching a bus or train.

 The bikes also gave the kids some much needed independence.
 One of their favorite things to do on arrival at a new campground was to grab their bikes and set off to explore.